DIPlib/diplib/src/documentation/image.md

     }

 This computation is performed by `img.Offset( coords )` (dip::Image::Offset).
-`img.Pointer( coords )` simply chains this operation with the previous one (dip::Image::Pointer).
+`img.Pointer( coords )` (dip::Image::Pointer) simply chains this operation
+with the previous one.
 The inverse operation is performed by `img.OffsetToCoordinates( offset )` (dip::Image::OffsetToCoordinates).
 Two images of the same size do not necessarily share offset values.
 Both the dimensions and the strides must be identical for the offset to be